-Description This setting specifies the cryptographic operations that can be performed using the public key that is contained in the certificate.
+Android: SCEP profile setting Description Key usage This setting specifies the cryptographic operations that can be performed using the public key that is contained in the certificate.
 Possible selections: Digital signature Non-repudiation Key encipherment Data encipherment Key agreement Key certificate signing CRL signing Encipher only Decipher only The default selections are "Digital signature," "Key encipherment," and "Key agreement."
-This setting specifies the purpose of the key that is contained in the certificate.
+Extended key usage This setting specifies the purpose of the key that is contained in the certificate.
 Possible selections: Server authentication Client authentication Code signing Email protection Time stamping OCSP signing Secure shell client Secure shell server The default selection is "Client authentication."